Using Content Security Policy (CSP) to secure web applications

 Content Security Policy (CSP) is a computer security standard that provides an added layer of protection against Cross-Site Scripting (XSS), clickjacking, and other client-side attacks that rely on executing malicious content in the context of a trusted web page.
 This article shows how to use CSP headers to protect websites against XSS attacks and other attempts to bypass same-origin policy.

-Content Security Policy (CSP) is a computer security standard that provides an added layer of protection against Cross-Site Scripting (XSS), clickjacking, and other code injection attacks that rely on executing malicious content in the context of a trusted web page.
-By using suitable CSP directives in HTTP response headers, you can selectively specify which data sources should be permitted in your web application.
-This article shows how to use CSP headers to protect websites against XSS attacks and other attempts to bypass same-origin policy.
+Content Security Policy (CSP) is a security standard that allows you to prevent many types of code injection attacks, including cross-site scripting (XSS), clickjacking, and other attacks that involve executing malicious content in the context of a web page that is trusted by the browser.
+By putting the right CSP directives in HTTP response headers, you can precisely specify and limit data sources that are permitted by your website or application.
+Learn how to use CSP headers to protect your sites against XSS and other attacks that attempt to bypass same-origin policy.

-Web security is based on same-origin policy (SOP), which prevents a website from accessing data outside its own origin.
-In theory, this should be enough to ensure security, but the modern web requires sites to include lots of assets from external sources, such as scripts and other resources from content delivery networks (CDNs), Google Analytics scripts, fonts, styles, comment modules, social media buttons – the list goes on.
+Much of web application security is based around same-origin policy (SOP)—a fundamental principle that prevents sites from accessing data outside their origin.
+(For SOP, having the same origin means having the same domain, protocol, and port.)
+Enforcing this would be quite enough to secure sites from malicious external content, but it would also break the modern web, which requires sites to include lots of assets from external sources.
+Open any modern site in Dev Tools and look at everything that gets loaded: scripts and other resources from content delivery networks (CDNs), Google Analytics scripts, fonts, styles, comment modules, social media buttons… the list goes on.

-At the same time, malicious hackers use cross-site scripting (XSS) attacks to trick websites trusted by the user into delivering malicious code.
-Without additional safety measures, the browser executes all code from a trusted origin and can’t tell which code is legitimate, so any injected malicious code is executed as well.
+At the same time, malicious hackers continue to use cross-site scripting (XSS) attacks to trick websites trusted by the user into delivering malicious code.
+Browsers execute all code from a trusted origin and can’t tell which code is legitimate, so without additional safety measures related to SOP, any injected malicious code would be trusted and executed as well.

-Enter Content Security Policy (CSP) – a standardized set of directives that tell the browser what content sources can be trusted and which should be blocked.
-Using carefully defined policies, you can restrict browser content to eliminate many common injection vectors and significantly reduce the risk of XSS attacks.
-By default, CSP also enforces modern script coding styles for extra security.
+This is how we get to Content Security Policy (CSP)—a standardized set of directives that tell the browser which content sources to trust and which to block.
+Using carefully defined policies, you can restrict the types of content the browser accepts to eliminate many common injection vectors and significantly reduce the risk of XSS attacks.
+CSP also provides an extra layer of security by enforcing modern script coding styles.

-Content Security Policy is a candidate recommendation of the W3C working group on web application security.
-Version 1 (or Level 1) was proposed in 2012, with Level 2 following in 2014, and Level 3 in development since 2015 as a draft recommendation.
+Content Security Policy is a recommendation of the W3C working group on web application security.
+Version 1 (aka Level 1) was proposed in 2012, with Level 2 following in 2014, and Level 3 as the current draft recommendation.
 While only a recommendation, CSP was quickly implemented by browser vendors, starting with Firefox 4.
-The vast majority of modern browsers support all or nearly all Level 2 directives, and this article describes CSP Level 2 as the de facto current standard.
+The majority of modern browsers support all or nearly all Level 2 directives, so this article describes CSP Level 2 as the current de facto standard.

-CSP implementations have used 3 different content security policy header names, depending on the browser and time of adoption:
+Historically, CSP implementations have used three different content security policy header names, though only one remains in use today:

-• Content-Security-Policy: Standard header name recommended by W3C and used by all modern implementations (GoogleChrome since version 25, Firefox since version 23, Safari and other WebKit-based browsers since WebKit version 528).
-This is currently the only header to use.
+• Content-Security-Policy: Standard header name recommended by W3C and used by all modern implementations and currently the only header to use.

 • X-WebKit-CSP (deprecated): Experimental header used in the past by Chrome and other WebKit-based browsers.